how2flow/how2flow.github.io/_documents/os/concurrency.md

 resources are limited and used by everyone.<br>
 Traffic arrangement is necessary when trying to take limited resources with each other.<br>

-Limited resources should be mutually exclusive.
+Limited resources should be mutual exclusion.
 And you have to synchronize what you use.<br>
 It is necessary to ensure concurrency.<br>

 ### multiple process